 He has a Bachelor of Arts in economics from McGill University, a law degree from the University of Toronto and a Master of Laws degree from the London School of Economics.
 Mr. Sykes has been honoured with a King's Counsel designation in Alberta for his contributions to the legal profession and is a member of the Institute of Corporate Directors.

-2024 Board and committee membership and attendance Board of directors 7 of 7 meetings 100%
+Board of directors

+7 of 7 meetings 100%